 Where can I access a computer on campus?

 There are multiple computer labs available for students throughout campus.
-Please click here to see a listing of these locations.

 How do I utilize the UH wireless network?